LaunchAcademy/goodreads-rails-review/README.md

 ```

 This is a test driven assignment, so let the tests guide you.
 Make sure to read each test before running the test file in order to get a sense of what is expected of you.

+For the sake of time, this app priorities viewing books on a show page, and then adding reviews.
+However, you are encouraged to add your own book form to the app so that users can add new books!